Tapha/Java-Cohort/Exercise-The-Story-Of-Failure.md

 Questions:

 1. What behaviour belongs to the registration service?

+validating emails, creating users, saving users and sending a welcome message

 2. What behaviour belongs to the validator?

+checking if the email is valid

 3. What behaviour belongs to the repository?
 4. What behaviour belongs to the message sender?
 5. Why should we not test everything as one giant blob?

+When testing we want to ensure that if a test fails, we can easily find the point of failure and change it.
+If you have on test for lots of logic, it will be difficult for you to pinpoint what caused the failure.

 Answer frame: